 We model two aspects of the performance of Krylov methods: convergence behavior and communication overhead.
-Our machine learning (ML) model captures the convergence behavior of the Krylov methods via a supervised ML approach.
+Our ML model captures the convergence behavior of the Krylov methods via a supervised machine learning (ML) approach.
 Our analytical approach characterizes the communication performed in the Krylov methods to quantify their scalability.
-The convergence model can be used as a standalone for getting solver suggestions at moderate scale.
-For larger processor counts, the convergence model can be improved by combining it with the communication model.
+The convergence model (ML model) can be used as a standalone for getting solver suggestions at moderate scale.
+For larger processor counts, the ML model results can be improved by combining it with the communication model.
 In this section, we describe the two models and how to combine them.

-1.1 Convergence Model
+1.1 Convergence Model (ML model)